Recent Longevity News for the seven days ending

 Garlic oil may reverse diabetes linked heart disease - Nutra USA, 9/30/10 -

-several alterations at multiple levels in hearts including cardiac contractile
+multiple levels in hearts including cardiac contractile functions and

-functions and structures, myosin chain gene expressions, oxidative stress, and
+structures, myosin chain gene expressions, oxidative stress, and apoptosis and

 - See